spinnaker/governance/cx-sig-charter-draft.md

 ### Additional responsibilities of Tech Leads

-Ensuring that technical changes from subprojects follow the process change communication guidelines listed above.
+Ensuring that technical changes from subprojects follow the process change communication guidelines we establish.

 ### Deviations from sig-governance
 Six months after this charter is first ratified, it MUST be reviewed and re-approved by the SIG in order to evaluate the assumptions made in its initial drafting.